oracle-quickstart/oci-kubernetes-monitoring/README.md

       Allow group <User Group> to {LOG_ANALYTICS_LOG_GROUP_UPLOAD_LOGS} in compartment <Compartment Name>
       Allow group <User Group> to {LOG_ANALYTICS_DISCOVERY_UPLOAD} in tenancy
       ```
-      - **Note**: _The policy defintion for LOG_ANALYTICS_DISCOVERY_UPLOAD permission only works at tenancy level and thereby it must be created at tenancy level._
+      - **Note**: _The policy definition for LOG_ANALYTICS_DISCOVERY_UPLOAD permission only works at tenancy level and thereby it must be created at tenancy level._
   </details>

 ### Installation instructions

-#### Multiple methods of installation are avialble, with following differences:
+#### Multiple methods of installation are available, with following differences:

 | Deployment Method | Supported Environments | Solution UI | Dashboards | Customisations | Comments |
 | :----: | :----: | :----: | :----: | :----: | :----: |